 Analysis Of Selection Sort

-For an unsorted sequence of length n the algorithm requires n step for the first scan then at each iteration it reduces by 1.
-Mathematically this can be expressed as,
+For an unsorted sequence of length n The algorithm requires n step for the first scan, then at each iteration, it reduces by 1.
+Mathematically, this can be expressed as,

 Worst Case Time Complexity [ Big-O ]: O(n2)